In HP-Autonomy debacle, many advisers but little good advice

 HP Chief Executive Meg Whitman, who was a director at the company at the time of the deal, said the board had relied on accounting firm Deloitte for vetting Autonomy's financials and that KPMG was subsequently hired to audit Deloitte.

-On Autonomy's side of the table were Frank Quattrone's Qatalyst Partners, which specializes in tech deals and which picked up $11.6 million.

-UBS, Goldman Sachs, Citigroup, JPMorgan Chase and Bank of America were also advising Autonomy and were paid $5.4 million each.
-Slaughter & May and Morgan Lewis served as the company's legal advisers.
+On Autonomy's side of the table were Frank Quattrone's Qatalyst Partners, which specializes in tech deals, as well as UBS UBSN.VX, Goldman Sachs (GS.N), Citigroup (C.N), JPMorgan Chase (JPM.N) and Bank of America (BAC.N).
+Slaughter & May and Morgan Lewis served as Autonomy's legal advisers on the deal.

 While regulators in the United States and the United Kingdom, as well as the Federal Bureau of Investigation, are likely to spend many months if not years investigating what happened, legal experts said on Tuesday that it wasn't clear if any of the advisers would ultimately be held liable.